Aggies host UC Irvine (Saturday), Cal State Monterey Bay (Sunday)

 UC Davis went on to post a program-best fourth place at the national tournament, finishing the year with a school-record 27 wins.

-Wright now is charged with the task of guiding his program through a new era: as a member of the highly competitive Big West Conference.
-That league launched its inaugural season in 2009, pitting UC Davis in a tough race with UC Irvine, UC Santa Barbara, Cal State Northridge, Long Beach State and Pacific.
-Another national power, Hawai'i, will join the league in 2013.
+In 2009, Wright was charged with the task of guiding his program through a new era: as a member of the highly competitive Big West Conference.
+The inaugural season pit UC Davis in a tough race with UC Irvine, UC Santa Barbara, Cal State Northridge, Long Beach State and Pacific.
+Another national power, Hawai'i, joined the league in 2013, replacing Pacific

 Wright's history with UC Davis women's water polo dates back to its club days.
 After inheriting the team in 1983, he led the team to the Collegiate I Nationals 15 times, where the Aggies placed third or higher 10 times.
 Since the NCAA began sponsoring an NCAA Championship for women's water polo, Wright has twice brought his program to that stage.
 UC Davis had come close to the NCAA Championships in the five previous years.
 In 2001, the Aggies came within one game - in fact, one goal - of earning the automatic qualification.
 Instead, the Aggies qualified for the National Collegiate Select Championships (formerly the USWP Collegiate I Nationals), where they placed fourth.
 For his achievements, Wright won the first-ever USWP Division II Coach of the Year award by the American Water Polo Coaches Association.